-"Record Date" means the last Business Day of the month preceding each regular Interest Payment Date.
+"Record Date" means the fifteenth day of the month, whether or not a Business Day, immediately preceding each regular Interest Payment Date.

 "Redemption Date" when used with respect to any Bond to be redeemed, means the date fixed for such redemption by or pursuant to this Indenture.